davekuhar/tower/README.md

 I should probably write an introduction.

 ## Usage
 This is about as basic as it gets.
-This will create a bare bones Genesis child theme with the default `style.css` ignored in favor of `\css\genesis.css` which is a duplicate of the stylesheet from the Genesis parent theme version.
+This will create a bare bones Genesis child theme with the default `style.css` ignored in favor of `/css/genesis.css` which is a duplicate of the stylesheet from the Genesis parent theme version.
 I prefer this method so that when there is an update to Genesis I can compare the new stylesheet to mine and determine whether I want to incorporate the updates into my stylesheet.

 ### style.css:
 ```css